c3lang/c3-web/src/content/docs/Generic Programming/macros.md

 ## Top level evaluation

 Script languages, and also upcoming languages like *Jai*, usually have unbounded top level evaluation.
 The flexibility of this style of meta programming has a trade-off in making the code more challenging to understand.

-In C3, top level compile time evaluation is limited to `@if` attributes to conditionally enable or disable declarations.
-This makes the code easier to read, but at the cost of expressive power.
+In C3, top level compile time evaluation is limited to `@if` attributes to conditionally enable or disable declarations and a handful of other somewhat limited compile time evaluation features (e.g. `$assert`, etc).
+This makes the code easier to read, but comes at the cost of expressive power.
+However, C3 makes this tradeoff for a carefully balanced and thoughtfully considered reason:

+Preventing top level compile time evaluation helps prevent lots of declarations from popping into existence seemingly by magic, which is a common source of codebase intelligibility degrading over time in C and C++.
+By restricting the system to only either including or removing those declarations that are or aren't applicable, via `@if`, C3 makes it so that you still get conditional compilation and macros but with much less bewildering "magic".

+In effect, top level declarations become always *visible* in C3, regardless of whether they are included or removed, whereas in C and C++ unbounded invisible declarations may occur, causing code to become increasingly opaque and riddled with seemingly indecipherable "magic" and numerous variables and constants seemingly coming from nowhere.

+Local function scopes in contrast have the full range of [C3's compile time evaulation features](/generic-programming/compiletime/) available though, which are arguably often more expressive and pleasant to use than C and C++'s equivalents for many use cases.

 ## Macro declarations